 This is 18th century America and this world is brought to life through Colonial Williamsburg, where every step is a journey back in time.
 Colonial Williamsburg is a living history museum.
 You don’t stand behind glass displays and fathom the past, you feel as though you are part of the past.

-We are going to start by walking towards the Capitol Building.
+We are going to start by walking toward the Capitol Building.
 This is a large stately building with a three-arched entrance and small circular windows.
 Inside is a dimly lit courtroom.
 Here, we have the opportunity to become part of a reenacted political drama.
 There are a variety of shows, rich with the tension of the revolutionary era, performed on several different dates each month.

 Next stop, Anderson’s Blacksmith Shop and Armory.
 The red-hot inferno of heat from the forge brushes against us.
 There are coals scattered across the tile.
 A man dressed in heavy cloth reaches out for an iron and starts to hammer out tools.
 This is also another wonderful aspect of Colonial Williamsburg.
 They don’t just recreate the large historic characters that are in every history textbook, like Benedict Arnold.
 Williamsburg also focus on the smaller characters, like Anderson and gives them equal importance.
 Every individual person makes up the past and plays a role, small or big.